MariaHdezG/battleships/README.md

   #Credits

-  Code Institute for the deployment terminal https://copyassignment.com/battleship-game-code-in-python/ where I found explanations and codes.
+  Code Institute for the deployment terminal ("https://copyassignment.com/battleship-game-code-in-python/") where I found explanations and codes and also ("https://www.youtube.com/watch?v=tF1WRCrd_HQ")